 When I think of homemade apple pie, I think of my mother.
-She had a way of creating magic with just a few swipes of a flour dusted rolling pin over freshly kneaded dough, and an apple-filled pie crust topped with sugar, cinnamon, a sprinkle of nutmeg, and plenty of butter.
+She had a way of creating magic with just a few swipes of a flour-dusted rolling pin over freshly kneaded dough, and an apple-filled pie crust topped with sugar, cinnamon, a sprinkle of nutmeg, and plenty of butter.
 Unapologetically, she swore off any suggestion of a pre-made, store-bought pie crust, claiming it could never compare to the buttery flaky taste of homemade.
-As always, mom was right.
+As always, Mom was right.

 In my opinion, the quality of a pie crust is as important as what goes inside the pie.
-My mom always said, the less you handle a pie crust as you make it, the lighter and more flaky the finished crust will be.
-That, to me, was the trickiest part of making the pie.
+My mom always said, the less you handle a pie crust as you make it, the lighter and flakier the finished crust will be.
+For me, this is the trickiest part of making the pie.
 But like anything worth doing, practice makes perfect.

-I will say, Crisco shortening makes the dough a slight bit easier to roll out than the organic spectrum brand, however, at the cost of unhealthy, hydrogenated, processed, chemical-filled fats found in Crisco Vegetable Shortening, I’m willing to work a little harder with the rolling pin.
-Spectrum, on the other hand, is made from 100% Organic Expelled Pressed Palm Oil.
-That’s it.
+I will admit, Crisco shortening makes the dough a bit easier to roll out than the organic spectrum brand I traded it for.
+However, avoiding the hydrogenated, processed, chemical-filled fats found in Crisco vegetable shortening is worth a little more work with the rolling pin.
+I prefer the Spectrum brand because it is made from 100% Organic Expeller Pressed Palm Oil.

 Share this Post